-Accreditation by the NEASC is not partial but applies to the institution as a whole.
+Accreditation by the NEASC applies to the institution as a whole.
 As such, it is not a guarantee of the quality of every course or program offered, or the competence of the individual graduates.
 Rather, it provides reasonable assurance about the quality of opportunities available to students who attend the institution.